 “In short, we cannot rule out that there is something like lunar sleepiness.
 But the hard data is currently not convincing.
 We need studies that are truly designed to unravel the effect of the moon phases on sleep, not just another re-analysis of existing sleep data.”

 Whether you’re a die-hard believer in the power of a full moon, or think it’s all just folklore, the jury’s still out on the true impact it has on your sleep.
-But rest easy knowing you likely won’t see any werewolves prowling the streets on the next lunar cycle.
+But rest easy with the comfort of our night lights knowing you likely won’t see any werewolves prowling the streets on the next lunar cycle.
 At least we hope not.